-E.12 Placement and Use of Skip Bins
+E.15 Placement and use of Skip Bins

-The Principal Contractor or Owner-builder must ensure that all waste storage containers, including but not limited to skip bins, must be stored within the site unless:
+The principal contractor or owner builder must ensure that all waste storage containers, including but not limited to skip bins, must be stored within the site unless:

-- a) Activity Approval has been issued by Council under section 68 of the Local Government Act 1993 to place the waste storage container in a public place; and - b) where located on the road it is located only in a positions where a vehicle may lawfully park in accordance with the Australian Road Rules.

-Note: Waste storage containers must not be located on the footpath without a site specific activity approval.
+- a) Activity Approval has been issued by Council under section 94 of the Local Government Act 1993 to place the waste storage container in a public place, and - b) Where located on the road it is located only in a positions where a vehicle may lawfully park in accordance with the Australian Road Rules to the extent they are adopted under the Road Transport (Safety and Traffic Management) (Road Rules) Regulation 1999. - Note: Waste storage containers must not be located on the footpath without a site specific activity approval.
 Where such site specific activity approval is granted a 1.5m wide clear path of travel is maintained free of any trip hazards.
+Standard Condition: E21

-E.13 Prohibition of Burning
+E.16 Prohibition of burning

 There must be no burning of any waste or other materials.
-The burning of copper chrome arsenate (CCA) or pentachlorophenol (PCP) treated timber is prohibited in all parts of NSW.
+The burning of CCA (copper chrome arsenate) or PCP (pentachlorophenol) treated timber is prohibited in all parts of NSW.
 All burning is prohibited in the Woollahra local government area.

-Note: Pursuant to the Protection of the Environment Operations (Clean Air) Regulation 2010 all burning (including burning of vegetation and domestic waste) is prohibited except with approval.
+Note: Pursuant to the Protection of the Environment Operations (Control of Burning) Regulation 2000 all burning (including burning of vegetation and domestic waste) is prohibited except with approval.
 No approval is granted under this consent for any burning.
+Standard Condition: E22

-E.14 Dust Mitigation
+E.17 Dust Mitigation